gy18gs/gy18gs.github.io/index2.md

 ---

 ## *Who am I?*
-#### I'm Georgia Scott, a GIS Master's student at the University of Leeds and a Lancaster University Geography graduate.
+#### I'm Georgia Scott, a GIS Master's student at the University of Leeds, and a Lancaster University Geography graduate.
 #### I'm undertaking an introductory programming module, 'GEOG5990 Programming for Spatial Analysts: Core Skills'

 ---